ioBroker/ioBroker.javascript/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### __WORK IN PROGRESS__
+* (Apollon77) Add a configurable check for number of setStates per Minute to prevent scripts from taking down ioBroker.
+Default are 1000 setState per minute.
+Only stops if the number is reached 2 minutes in a row!
+* (Apollon77) Add createAlias method to create aliases for states
+* (Apollon77) Add setStateDelayed to selector
+* (Apollon77) Add options to exec command
+* (Apollon77) Fix issues with cancelling schedules when stopping scripts

 ### 6.0.3 (2022-09-14)
 * (AlCalzone) Downgrade Typescript to prevent errors with global typescript scripts